-This amendment, which is the majority report of the committee, replaces the bill, which is a concept draft, and changes the title.
-Parts A, B, C and D of the amendment amend the provisions of An Act to Implement the Maine Indian Claims Settlement, commonly known as "the Maine Implementing Act," and the provisions of the Mi'kmaq Nation Restoration Act to adopt most of federal Indian law related to the criminal jurisdiction of tribal courts, including the Indian Civil Rights Act of 1968, the Tribal Law and Order Act of 2010 and the tribal provisions of the Violence Against Women Act Reauthorization Act of 2022.
-The amendment affects the jurisdiction of the Passamaquoddy Tribal Court, the Penobscot Nation Tribal Court and the Houlton Band of Maliseet Indians Tribal Court as well as the potential criminal jurisdiction of the Mi'kmaq Nation Tribal Court, collectively referred to in this summary as "the tribal courts of the Wabanaki Nations."
+This amendment, which is a minority report of the committee, replaces the bill, which is a concept draft, and changes the title.
+Parts A, B, C and D of the amendment amend the provisions of An Act to Implement the Maine Indian Claims Settlement, commonly known as "the Maine Implementing Act," and the provisions of the Mi'kmaq Nation Restoration Act regarding the criminal jurisdiction of the tribal courts of the Passamaquoddy Tribe, the Penobscot Nation and the Houlton Band of Maliseet Indians and the potential criminal jurisdiction of the Mi'kmaq Nation Tribal Court, collectively referred to in this summary as "the tribal courts of the Wabanaki Nations."
 More specifically, Parts A, B, C and D of the amendment: